Askannz/optimus-manager/README.md

 Installation
 ----------

 Naturally, you must have the proprietary nvidia driver installed on your system.
-On Archlinux, you can use the packages `nvidia` or `nvidia-dkms`.
+On Archlinux, you can use the packages `nvidia` or `nvidia-dkms`, or a specific nvidia-package if you run a custom kernel (e.g. `nvidia-lts` with `linux-lts` etc.).
 On Manjaro, it is fine to use the built-in driver utility.

 You can install optimus-manager from this AUR package : [optimus-manager](https://aur.archlinux.org/packages/optimus-manager/)